You want to know the best way to build muscle in the shortest time possible.

 Monday: Whole Body

 Friday: Whole Body

-Option two is to train four days a week using an upper/lower split.
+Option three is to train four days a week using an upper/lower split.
 You hit the upper body on Monday, lower body on Tuesday, then take Wednesday off.
 Thursday is upper body, Friday is lower body and you have the weekend off.
 Each muscle group is trained twice a week.
 Of all the training splits I’ve used over the years, this one is my favorite.